Nitrogen Fixers – What They Are and Tips to Get Started

 Then you can take it to the next level.
 You can start a new planting area by planting mostly nitrogen fixers and then slowly transitioning to more productive plants like fruit and nut trees or other perennial crops.

-Using these techniques on your wild homestead can let you improve degraded lands and maintain existing productive areas.
+Using these techniques on your property can let you improve degraded lands and maintain existing productive areas.

 Of course, one other method that I didn’t cover in detail is to mix animals—both wildlife and domesticated animals—in your planting areas.

 But don’t forget to follow nature’s lead and include nitrogen-fixing plants, too.
 This is how nature repairs degraded areas and maintains fertility over time, (along with wild animals in the mix).

 When you cultivate abundance based on this model, you will have a productive landscape that nourishes people, plants and wildlife without polluting the downstream environment.

 What about you?
 Please leave a comment sharing your favorite way to use nitrogen-fixing plants.

 If you like this content follow us on social media to stay up-to-date on more ways you can cultivate abundance for people, plants and wildlife:

 Thanks to our wonderful patrons for supporting this site